You Don’t Have to Be Friends With Your Ex (Or His New Wife)

 I wanted what they had, badly.
 I wanted for my children to still have two parents who loved and respected each other, even if they weren’t in love anymore.
 I wanted them to have cool and accepting step parents.
 I wanted blended family vacations and holidays.
 It all seemed so idyllic – that even in the midst of something heartbreaking, you could come out on the other side even better than before.
 Your kids could still have an intact family, you could spare them from the hurt of a “broken” family.

 It wasn’t to be.
 My divorce was emotionally charged from the start, peppered with explosive conflicts and quietly simmering anger.
 What likely should have foreshadowed that for me is that we’d always been that way.
 Luckily, I had a very professional divorce attorney that guided me every step of the way.
-The first Christmas after we split we spent together with the kids, our jaws clenched and perfunctory politeness locked and loaded.
+If you’re also going through a divorce, make sure to hire professionals from sites like https://maryland-lawoffice.com/The first Christmas after we split we spent together with the kids, our jaws clenched and perfunctory politeness locked and loaded.
 We didn’t fight until 4pm – a historical record for the holidays we’d shared since getting together.
 Let’s be real – it was unlikely we were going to ever find that happy, loving, still my best friend magic, but I was hellbent and determined to try, insisting on birthdays and holidays spent together as a family, torturing both of us, and our kids, with tense, silent dinners, and myself with the glaring presence of a former spouse who had once told me he wished I was dead.

 My ex-husband’s new girlfriend (now his fiancee) came into the picture with alarming speed.
 I didn’t need to meet her, as I’d already known her.
 (I have a personal commitment to keep the writing I do about my ex’s new partner to a minimum, so that’s all the details I’ll share here.)
 At first, I wanted nothing at all to do with this woman.
 But then I remembered Demi and Ashton.
 So I kept trying, extending invitations to family functions, joint birthday parties, dinners.
 I offered to share party planning duties with her, I tried to help her understand why it was hard for me sometimes, why I sometimes tried to shut her out.
 I attended every swimming lesson and hockey game and smiled and nodded and sat beside them, but I didn’t feel like one big happy family.
 I felt like a desperate ex-wife trying to wedge myself into their family photo.
 I was anxious and resentful.
 Friends would sputter “I don’t know how you do it!
 You’re a saint!” and I’d feel temporarily buoyed.
 This was the right thing to do, because it was the hard thing to do, right?